 The Eight Emperor of the Tang Dynasty was Tang Xuanzong (Reign 712 AD - 756 AD), a young and vibrant Man of diligence.

 Building upon the considerable achievements of his predecessors the young Emperor saw his Empire further blooming.
 With the "Silk" Trading Route firmly established and stretching the entire continent to as far away as Syria and Egypt, trade was at an all time high making the State and Ruling families rich as never before.
-Traders and Diplomatic Delegations came to Chang 'An from All over the World.
+Traders and Diplomatic Delegations came to Chang 'An (Xi'An) from All over the World.
 The Tang Capital City reached the size of well over a million citizens creating the largest and most powerful City the World had ever seen.

 The pay off of the earlier economic sucesses and the inclusion of conquered intelligentia by manner of the Imperial Examination System came in many shapes and forms.
 New Inventions were made and social development during the XuanZong Era was rapid.
 Influences from other world cultures pervaded China but the Chinese created new forms of their own distinctive Art.
 As the Tang Dynasty had adopted Buddhism - originating from India - as its State Religion, buddhist art and literature flourished leaving many famous treasures in world museums and museums in China today.